Olam Films

 The Project

-Community forestry in British Columbia is at an inflection point.
-With the provincial government mandated to expand the community forest program, and widespread concern about the failures of the conventional forest sector — from the erosion of timber value to biodiversity loss to the collapse of rural economies — community forests represent a genuinely different model.
+Community forestry in British Columbia is at a turning point.
+With the provincial government mandated to expand the community forest program, and widespread concern about the failures of the conventional forest sector (from the erosion of timber value to biodiversity loss to the collapse of rural economies), community forests represent a different model.
 One that works.

-Olam Films was brought in to build that suite of assets from the ground up.
+Olam Films was brought in to build that body of work from scratch.

 The Challenge

 Community forestry doesn't look the same everywhere.
-That's part of its strength — and part of what made this project genuinely difficult to execute.
+That's part of its strength, and part of what made this hard.

 Too much complexity and you lose the audience.
 Too much simplification and you lose the communities whose stories you're telling.